jakess22/make-c-cpp_new_gtest/README.md

 Environment Setup
 -----------------

-If you want this to run out-of-the-box with no changes, run the following commands prior to running any make commands:
+If you want to run this example application out-of-the-box with no changes, run the following commands prior to running any make commands:

 The example application needs libjsoncpp and libz